Phillipe Cunningham: Housing

 Cunningham led the creation, passage, and implementation of the Tenant Relocation Assistance ordinance, which requires landlords to provide 3 months rent to their tenants, if they lose their housing due to landlord negligence.

 In November 2018, Cunningham drew attention for a post on Twitter for characterizing the concerns of opponents of the "Minneapolis 2040" plan as merely seeking to protect their "bungalow neighborhoods".

 Personal life

 Cunningham is Black, queer, and transgender.
-On July 10, 2015, soon after same-sex marriage was legalized nationwide, Cunningham married Lane Cunningham, who is a software architect and small business owner.
+On July 10, 2015, soon after same-sex marriage was legalized nationwide, Cunningham married Lane Cunningham, a software architect and small business owner.
 They met at Creating Change, an annual national conference for LGBTQ+ activists held by the National LGBTQ Task Force.
-They are passionate about rescuing hard to rehabilitate pets.
+They are passionate about rescuing hard to rehabilitate animals.

 Cunningham has been a vegan since 2016.